• Skip to primary navigation

 Mary

-These chocolate cherry brownies are fudgy, soft, moist, and packed with juicy cherries.
+These cherry brownies are fudgy, rich, and packed with juicy cherries.
 They’re easy to make and have perfect crackly tops (no electric mixer needed).
-They use both melted chocolate and cocoa powder in the brownie batter for the best flavour and texture.
+They use both melted chocolate and cocoa powder in the brownie batter for the best flavor and texture.
+The perfect tangy and rich chocolate brownies.

 Course Baking